MehmetAliSivriDev/Kotlin-Jetpack-Compose-Projects/README.md

 This repository contains multiple projects built using **Kotlin** and **Jetpack Compose**.
 Each project is designed to demonstrate different UI components, architectural patterns, and best practices in Android development.

-> 🛠️ **Note:** This repository is a work in progress and will continue to be updated over time.

 ---

 ## 📱 Projects Overview